Last updated on January 18, 2021 by Dan Nanni

 netstat command, you will see that

 <public-ip-address-of-your_machine>:3306.
 This means that you have successfully changed the MySQL binding address for remote access.

 The next step is to grant remote access to the MySQL user who needs remote access.
 For this, you need to log in to the MySQL server and issue appropriate commands.

 Log in to the MySQL server from the command line as follows.

 $ sudo mysql -u root -p

 After login, run the following command at the MySQL prompt:

 mysql> GRANT ALL PRIVILEGES ON *.* TO alice@'%' IDENTIFIED BY "alice_password";

-In the above command, I allow the MySQL user "alice" to access all MySQL databases from any remote host.
+alice to allow her to access all MySQL databases from any remote host.

-Alternatively, you can selectively allow remote access as follows.
+Alternatively, you can selectively grant remote access privilege as follows.

 mysql> GRANT ALL PRIVILEGES ON mydb.* TO bob@'22.214.171.124' IDENTIFIED BY 'bob_password';